pymupdf/PyMuPDF-Utilities/advanced-toc/README.md

 There are disadvantages, too:
 * You cannot change the overall TOC structure with `doc.set_toc_item()` - only the content of each item.
 You cannot add items, or change hierarchy levels, or positions inside the TOC list.
-* You cannot delete TOC items either ... but there is method `doc.del_toc_item(idx)`, which removes an item's title string and sets the item's target to empty.
+* You cannot delete TOC items either ... but there is method `doc.del_toc_item(idx)`, which sets the item's target to empty and its color to some gray.